core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 * Each setting option indicates a setting that will be applied by the sender.

-One CSM MUST be sent by each endpoint at the start of the connection.
+One CSM MUST be sent by each endpoint at the start of the transport connection.
 Further CSM MAY be sent at any other time by either endpoint over the lifetime of the connection.